 This post contains affiliate links.
 If you make a purchase through these links, I can earn a commission at no extra cost to you.
 Thank you!

 First off, congratulations for deciding to take your first solo trip – it’s a big step!
-Looking for tips for first time solo travelers is exactly what you should be doing now that you’ve made that decision.
+Looking for tips for first time solo travelers is exactly what you should be doing right now and I’m here to help.

 Traveling solo for the first time is such a rewarding and transformative experience.
-It allows you the freedom to explore at your own pace, make your own decisions, and discover more about yourself.
+You have the freedom to explore at your own pace, make your own decisions and, in the process, you’ll discover more about yourself.

 It is also an intimidating experience.
 The unfamiliarity of the destination, culture, language, and customs can be overwhelming.
 Throw in the fact that you are alone and well, it can be a lot to deal with.